Herschenglime/fumen-canvas/README.md

+This fork draws a grid over the render and removes the depth effect.

 # fumen-canvas
 A basic command-line utility for rendering fumens as png/gif images in the style of [four.lol](https://four.lol/).
 Written using Knewjade's [tetris-fumen](https://github.com/knewjade/tetris-fumen).